Skip to content

 5. Once everything passes, Claude shares a link to the feature review page.

-• A comments section where you can leave feedback
+• A comments section where you can leave feedback, including on a specific point in the screenshot

 • CLI Overview gives you (or your agent) extra info about all the available commands.